 The Company issues stock options to employees, consultants and non-employee directors.
-Stock option awards for the Prior Plans and the 2013 Plan generally vest over a four year period and have a maximum term of ten years.
+Stock option awards generally vest over a four year period and have a maximum term of ten years.
 Stock options under these plans have been granted with an exercise price equal to the fair market value on the date of the grant.
-Nonqualified and incentive stock options and restrictive stock units ("RSUs") may be granted from these plans.
+Nonqualified and Incentive Stock Options, restrictive stock awards ("RSAs") and restrictive stock units ("RSUs") may be granted from these plans.
 Prior to the Company's initial public offering, the fair market value of the Company's stock had been historically determined by the board of directors and from time to time with the assistance of third party valuation specialists.